Minamibōsō: Economy

 Minamibōsō serves as a commercial center for the surrounding region of southern Chiba Prefecture.
 The primary industry is commercial fishing and agriculture (horticulture and flowers).
 The tourist industry is a growing component of the local economy, with attractions being the areas beaches and hot spring resorts.
 In 2008, about 4.5 million tourists visited Minamibōsō City.
 Due to its close proximity to Tokyo and Chiba City, many people visit Minamibōsō on day trips.
 Of those 4.5 million tourists in 2008, almost 3.9 million of them were visiting on a day trip.
 Of the working population, about 60% own various private businesses such as small shops restaurants or medical practices, 25% work in Farming Fishing and Forestry, and 17% work in Manufacturing and Construction.

 Education

-Minamibōsō has eight public elementary schools and six public middle schools operated by the city government, and one public high school operated by the Chiba Prefectural Board of Education.
+Minamibōsō has eight public elementary schools and six public junior high schools schools operated by the Minamiboso City Board of Education, and one public high school operated by the Chiba Prefectural Board of Education.

+The prefectural high school is Awa Takushin High School (JA).

+There is a municipal combined elementary and junior high school, Tomiyama Elementary and Junior High School a.k.a.
+Tomiyama Gakuen School (南房総市立富山学園).